Within home aquariums more often than not you will find that people tend to keep more popular species.

 Heavily plant the aquarium with species like Java Fern, American Eelgrass, and plenty of oxygenating plants such as anacharis.

 LED lighting in the range of 6500 Kelvin should be on for around 10-12 hours each day.

-If you are keeping Freshwater Snowflake Eels, we recommend that you purchase an aquascaping tool set which will contain long tweezers which can be used for feeding and long scissors for plant trimming to prevent being bitten as they have razor sharp teeth.
+If you are keeping Freshwater Snowflake Eels, we recommend that you purchase an aquascaping toolset that will contain long tweezers which can be used for feeding and long scissors for plant trimming to prevent being bitten as they have razor-sharp teeth.

 What Size Aquarium Do They Need?

 We would not recommend keeping any freshwater Eels in an aquarium less than 30 gallons.